ankrutik/notes/aws/solutions_arch_cert/notes.md

 ## Bastions Hosts

 NAT Gateway/Instance allows EC2 instances in a private subnet to connect to the Internet.
-On the other hand, a Bastion/Jumpbox is used to connect to the EC2 instance in the private subnet from the Internet via SSH or RDP to securely administer it.
+On the other hand, a Bastion/Jumpbox is used to connect to the EC2 instance in the private subnet from the Internet **via SSH or RDP** to securely administer it.

 Bastion is a special purpose EC2 instance that is hardened which means it is specifically designed and configured to withstand attacks.
 All services on that instance are brought down to bare essentials to avoid exploits.

 NAT gateway cannot be used as a bastion host.

 Bastion hosts community AMIs are available.

+## lab: NAT instances and NAT Gateways

+Network Address Translation

+These instances **allow private subnets to communicate to the Internet**.

+Eg when you want to run `yum` to update/patch software within instances on a private subnet.

+NAT instance is a single EC2 instance.
+NAT gateways are multiple instances spread across multiple AZ with high availability.

+### NAT Instance

+NAT instance must be in a public subnet.

+Disable source and destination check.
+This check is that either source or destination traffic should have the instance, but the NAT instance should not have that check.

+Should be a route out of the private subnet to the NAT instance.

+Bring up a NAT instance from the one available under Community AMIs.
+Bring it up under the same VPC.
+Disable source/destination check.

+Create a new Route such that destination is 0.0.0.0/0 (all outbound traffic on all port) and target is our NAT instance.

+Behind security group.

+**Issues**:

+- multiple EC2 instances using the same NAT instance can **overwhelm** it, can increase instance size
+  - can create HA by using autoscaling groups, multiple subnets in different AZs, and script to automate failover

+- behind security groups

+### NAT Gateway

+Create a new Gateway: subnet mention public subnet, create new elastic ip allocation ID

+Edit route table: edit main, destination is 0.0.0.0/0 (all outbound traffic on all port) and target is our NAT gateway

+NAT gateways cannot span AZs.
+Redundant inside the AZ.

+thruput is 5Gbps to 45Gbps

+no need to patch

+not associated with security groups

+automatically assigned IP addresses

+no need to disable source and destination checks

+When you have one NAT Gateway being used by instances in multiple AZs, then failure of that NAT gateway's AZ will block others.
+Better to bring up multiple NAT gateways in multiple AZs.

 ## **VPC peering**